 Breakfast and brunch are served all day in this stylish little cafe that looks out on to the cobbled streets of the Merchant City.
 Offering a range of staples from the Scottish larder including Stornoway black pudding and free-range eggs from Corrie Mains Farm, see the Wilson Street Pantry website for opening times.

 Canteen 58 is all about good food and good vibes!
 With a broad menu that’s ever-changing, their fast, fresh food is all sourced from local suppliers.
 Check out their all-day brunch menu online which includes 'poached eggs pots', classic French toast and traditional full breakfasts.

 Focusing on fresh, organic and plant-based ingredients, Picnic brings a vegan option to the many brunch and lunch spots in the Merchant City.
 The bright and cheerful cafe serves a range of dishes, smoothies and bakes made daily on the premises.
 Bookings can be made at www.picnic-cafe.co.uk.

 La Bonne Auberge is Glasgow’s original Mediterranean Brasserie.
 Check out their brand new brunch menu, which includes the likes of honey and bacon filled croissant served with pomme frites and their special Eggs La Bonne Auberge.

 From the duo behind the trendy Bakery 47, 287 Langside is a bakery and takeaway coffee bar that also sells products from local growers, creators and makers.
 Open Friday to Sunday, they aim to keep bakery a craft by using only the best Scottish ingredients.
 Visit 287 Langside's website for opening hours.

 Cafe Strange Brew

-For ideas and inspiration on how to enjoy and experience the city at the moment, check out our Glasgow Now section for articles on shopping, tours, exploring neighbourhoods and more.
+For ideas and inspiration on how to enjoy and experience the city at the moment, check out our Glasgow Now section.

-Article last updated: November 2020
+Article last updated: May 2021